justinmklam/personal-blog/content/now.md

 ### What I’m Working On

 - Experimenting with different workflows of using AI to create software, both for personal projects and at work.
-- Helping a friend build a customizer web app for one of their products.
+- Helping a friend build a customizer web app for one of their 3D printing related products.
 - Using Databricks more and more at work.
-- Knee deep in the split keyboard hobby.
+- Knee deep in the [split keyboard hobby](/tags/keyboards/).

 ### What I’m Thinking About

 - What the tech industry and job landscape will look like in 3 years.
-- How to be more creative after having been working in engineering for so long.
-Need to use the other side of my brain.
-Currently that is writing poetry.
-Might try drawing next.
 - Trying to be more intentional in the world of digital consumption.

 ### What I’m Learning

-- Attempting to learn Cantonese.
-Again.
+- Learning Cantonese.
-- How to enjoy reading again.
-Just finished reading Black Water Sister, would recommend.
 - How to stay physically balanced and healthy.
 Using bouldering as an outlet for that.

 ### What I’m Letting Go Of